 - Pour the whiskey and brown sugar into the Irish Whiskey glass together.

-- Then use the espresso steamer to heat the whiskey until it is good and hot and the brown sugar is dissolved, about eight to ten seconds.
+- Then use the espresso steamer to heat the whiskey until it is good and hot and the brown sugar is dissolved for about eight to ten seconds.

 - Carefully lay down a carpet of the “nata” over the warm coffee/whiskey mixture right to the top of the glass.
 Then, before the nata gets warmed up, enjoy the cool, rich cream juxtaposed against the hot, strong coffee/whiskey.